This smoky, spicy Blackened Seasoning Recipe adds tons of flavor to meats, fish, and veggies. It’s easy to make and store.

 Spice mix all combined in a bowl.

-How To Use Blackening Seasoning
+How To Use Blackened Seasoning Recipe

 Blackening seasoning has strong flavor and can be used lots of ways.
 Here’s how I like to use it:

-• Meats & Fish: The classic way—dip chicken, steak, pork, or fish in melted butter, cover with seasoning, and cook in a hot pan or grill.
+• Meats & Fish: The classic way, dip chicken, steak, pork, or fish in melted butter, cover with seasoning, and cook in a hot pan or grill.

 • Veggies: Shake it on before roasting or grilling.